vishwasprabhu/relational_joins/README.md

     FROM table_a
     INNER JOIN table_b
     ON table_a.a = table_b.b
- > Query for Inner join for movie datset:
+ > Query for Inner join on movie datset:

     SELECT avengers.character AS avengers_character,
         avengers.actor AS actor,